Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

         1. copy the content in [UpdatePipeline.json](resource/AzureDataFactoryRetrain/UpdatePipeline.json) to the editor,
         2. Specify an active period that you want the pipeline to run.
 It should be the same as the MLPipeline
         3. click the upper arrow button to  deploy it
-7. Start MLPipeline:
+7. Start MLPipeline
     1. Click **MLPipeline** in the "Piepelines" list,
     2.  start the pipeline by setting the value "isPaused" to "false"
         ```
         "isPaused": false
         ```
     3.  click the upper arrow button to  deploy it

-To get more information about retraing, please go to [Updating models using Update Resource Activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-azure-ml-batch-execution-activity#updating-models-using-update-resource-activity) and
+To get more information about retrainng, please go to [Updating models using Update Resource Activity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-azure-ml-batch-execution-activity#updating-models-using-update-resource-activity).